wim-vandijck-sp/seriOps/README.md

 * Packer (https://www.packer.io/) : HashiCorp tool to build automated machine images.
     * Used to created the CentOS and Windows boxes
-* Terraform (https://www.terraform.io/) : HashiCorp tool to manage Infrastructure as Code.
-    * Used to create AWS environment
 * Vagrant (https://www.vagrantup.com/) : HashiCorp tool to manage deployment environments.
     * Used to create the final VM box.
 This can be used as a template to be spun up and destroyed at will.
 * Ansible (https://www.ansible.com/) : Automation and configuration management tool